 This page may contain affiliate links.
 Learn More.

 A garden is a glorious place full of mystery and knowledge with so much to learn.
 Check out these fun facts about plants you probably didn’t know.
+And learn more for gardening for beginners here.

 Did you know if you harvest the cabbage from the middle of the plant instead of cutting the whole stem or pulling it, you may get more cabbages?
 Four or five more plants will come from the center where you cut it.
 More food for less time and money.